 A putter’s length comes in three choices: long, belly, and traditional.
 A long putter is precisely how it sounds: they’re long and minimize “wristiness.”
 This helps a golfer reach their arms too far on the putter, minimizing their wrist action.
 Long putters also work excellently for golfers who frequently experience back pains.
 Belly putters, on the other hand, are precisely the same, with the only difference being the length size.

-The 4 Best Ping Putters
+Best Ping Putters

 Ping is known for manufacturing the best golf equipment for amateur and professional golfers.
 But before you dwell into the golf equipment market, you need to know what type of a golfer you are—barging into the market without prior knowledge about how golf works won’t benefit you.